AztecProtocol/aztec-packages/boxes/contract-only/README.md

-# Aztec Box
+# Contract-Only Box

-This box is a one-stop-shop for Aztec that will deploy a minimal barebones HTML+JS page.
+This box is a one-stop-shop for Aztec with the %%contract_name%% example contract.
 You can use it as a boilerplate to start developing your own Aztec app in seconds!

 ## More information